Do you ever think or worry about falling?

 Tell a provider right away if you have fallen, worry about falling, feel unsteady, or catch yourself from falling.
 Have your physician review your medications, even over-the-counter ones.
 Ask your physician about taking vitamin D supplements to improve bone, muscle, and nerve health.

 Have your eyes checked by an eye doctor at least once a year and be sure to update your eyeglasses as needed.
-Also have your hearing checked and get your feet checked and wear supportive shoes with adequate traction.
+Also have your hearing and your feet checked making sure to wear supportive shoes with adequate traction.
 You may also consider having an annual physical therapy consultation to assess and improve your strength, balance, flexibility, and gait.

 Make your home safer.
-Get rid of clutter, throw rugs, and other things that you can trip over (dog toys, shoes, loose wires), improve the lighting in your home, install railings on your stairs, and add grab bars near your toilet and bath/shower.
+Get rid of clutter, throw rugs, and other things that you can trip over (dog toys, shoes, loose wires).
+Make sure to improve the lighting in your home, install railings on your stairs, and add grab bars near your toilet and bath/shower.

 Exercise!
 Exercise is a holistic, evidenced based treatment that reduces pain, improves strength, and can improve balance.
 Research has shown that community based Tai Chi classes significantly reduce fall risk for the elderly.
 If you want to exercise but are unsure of what to do, request physical therapy.
 Here at Agile Physical Therapy, we will work collaboratively to help achieve your goals by designing a program to build strength, improve balance, restore flexibility, and improve walking mechanics.